 With expansive views, cool weather, winding trails and picturesque villages, Usambaras is one of the delights of northeast Tanzania.
 Rural life revolves around the cycle of vibrant and bustling markets that rotate from village to village.
 It is likely possible to spend at least one week trekking from one village to village or explore with daytime walks.

 Udzungwa Mountains National Park is a haven for hikers and backpackers.
 It is an impressive destination, covering a large area of 2,000 square kilometers of East African forests.

-Although Uzdungwa is usually not listed in the catalog of the Tanzania route, it can be a great destination for those who love hiking.
+Although Uzdungwa is usually not listed in the catalog of the Tanzania route, it can be a great destination for those who love hiking and trekking in East Africa.
 There is an excellent forest trail network, which takes a half-day walk to the Sanje Falls, which jumps 170 meters / 557.74 feet through the mist into the forest valleys below.

 Due to its height and diverse habitat, Udzungwa National Park has one of the highest species in the world, including the richest bird habitat in Tanzania.
 There are six species of primate here, including Iringa red colobus monkeys and Sanj Crested Mangabey, which is the area’s birthplace.
 The plateau also supports a large variety of large mammals such as elephants, buffalo, lions, and leopards.